Pemex's trading arm suspends business with Vitol amid U.S. bribery probe

 Swiss company Vitol, run out of London, trades about 8 million barrels per day of oil.

-Reporting by Stefanie Eschenbacher in Mexico City; Additional reporting by Julia Payne in London and Raul Cortes Fernandez and Adriana Barrera in Mexico City; Editing by Angus MacSwan, Edmund Blair and David Gregorio
+Reporting by Stefanie Eschenbacher in Mexico City; Additional reporting by Julia Payne in London and Raul Cortes Fernandez and Adriana Barrera in Mexico City; Editing by Angus MacSwan, Edmund Blair, David Gregorio and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.